 A: Following the reclassification and distribution, and if the name change proposal is approved, shares of our Class A common stock will be listed on the New York Stock Exchange under the symbol "EXP."
-The Class B common stock is expected to be listed on the New York Stock Exchange under the symbol "EXP.b."
+The Class B common stock has been approved for listing on the New York Stock Exchange under the symbol "EXP.B," subject to the approval of the proposed transactions by our stockholders at the special meeting and subject to the NYSE's official notice of issuance.
 Our Class A common stock and Class B common stock will trade independently of each other and the trading prices of the shares of such classes of common stock may be different.